 We are currently accepting graduate students who want to take part in our research, and learn the molecular secrets of nature from the atomic level to whole organismal biology.
 You can join the lab preferably through PhD programs in the Biochemistry, Molecular, Cellular and Developmental Biology (BMCDB), Plant Biology (PBGG), or Integrative Genetics and Genomics (IGG) graduate groups at UC Davis (contact Dr. Nitzan Shabek for more information about rotation in the lab).
-Dr. Shabek is also a member of the DEB Faculty (Designated Emphasis in Biotechnology), and the Cancer Therapeutics Program (CTP).
+Dr. Shabek is also a member of the DEB Faculty (Designated Emphasis in Biotechnology), The Chemical Biology Group (CBP), the MCB T32 training program, and the Cancer Therapeutics Program (CTP).

 We are welcoming motivated and curious undergrads who eager to gain extensive biotech research skill-sets and have ‘hands on’ experience on the latest biochemistry, structural and functional biology techniques.
 A successful candidate should have an excellent background in biological sciences and some experience in laboratory procedures.
 If you are interested in joining us – please contact Dr. Nitzan Shabek for more information.